Running the Snowflake collector

 Important

-Before you begin running the collector make sure you have the correct version of collectors downloaded and available.
+Before you begin running the collector make sure you have completed the pre-requisite tasks.

 Running collector using YAML file

-Go to the server where you have setup docker to run the collector.
+Go to the machine where you have setup docker to run the collector.

 Place the YAML file generated from the Collector wizard to the correct directory.